 When you graduate from the Bachelor of Natural Sciences, you will graduate ready to join the scientific community of today, and be equipped to help solve the global problems of tomorrow.

-The Bachelor of Natural Sciences offers a unique fast-track masters.
-If you do well in your first three years you can complete a master’s degree in your fourth year.
+The Bachelor of Natural Sciences is a unique fast-track master’s degree If you do well in your first three years you can complete a master’s degree in your fourth year.

-Core subjects in your first year include chemistry and living systems, biology of cells, physics for life sciences as well as science and sustainability and core skills for natural sciences.
-The rest of your subjects and pathways through to graduation are very flexible, depending on your area of interest.
+Subjects in your first year include chemistry,physics,biology and mathematics, as well as the first-year BnatSc core papers Science and Sustainability and Core Skills for Natural Sciences..
+The rest of your subjects through to graduation are very flexible, depending on your area of interest.

 You will join the highest achievers in science to study across the disciplines of biological and physical science.
 You’ll learn from international experts in their field.

-The Massey University Albany Vice Chancellor's Natural Sciences Excellence Award offers a scholarship of up to $30,000 in total for two students who excel in their studies.
-This is awarded on a yearly basis.
+The Massey University Albany Vice Chancellor's Natural Sciences Excellence Award offers an annual scholarship of up to $30,000 in total for each of two students who excel in their studies.

 The degree focuses on inquiry-based learning.
 That means you will work not only on solutions to problems, but on identifying those problems yourself.